Daily High to Daily Low: Is It Safe to Buy Full Truck Alliance Co. Ltd. (YMM)?

 Goldman, on the other hand, stated in their research note that they expect to see YMM reach a price target of $20.50.
 The rating they have provided for YMM stocks is “Buy” according to the report published on August 03rd, 2021.

-Volatility was left at 9.47%, however, over the last 30 days, the volatility rate increased by 11.41%, as shares sank -7.74% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -36.66% lower at present.
+Volatility was left at 10.12%, however, over the last 30 days, the volatility rate increased by 9.98%, as shares surge +5.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -16.34% lower at present.

-During the last 5 trading sessions, YMM fell by -13.22%, which changed the moving average for the period of 200-days by -41.48% in comparison to the 20-day moving average, which settled at $5.85.
+During the last 5 trading sessions, YMM rose by +10.45%, which changed the moving average for the period of 200-days by -44.87% in comparison to the 20-day moving average, which settled at $5.87.
 In addition, Full Truck Alliance Co.
-Ltd. saw -30.23% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw -22.94% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for YMM